 Each camp is supervised daily by a qualified adult director.
 Some camps depending on size, also have an assistant director.
 Each camp’s high school- or college-age counselors are chosen carefully by the Park District for their demonstration of maturity and enthusiasm.
 All camp staff complete an extensive training program, including supervision and safety techniques, activity development, and first aid.

-Photos and video footage are periodically taken of people participating in District programs and activities.
-All persons registering for District programs/activities, Participants in District events, or using District property thereby agree that any photograph or video taken by the District may be used in District publications, advertising, marketing materials, brochures, event flyers, social media (including Facebook, YouTube, and other social media sites operated by the District), and the District’s website without additional prior notice or permission and without any compensation to you.
-All photos and videos are property of the District.
+Photos and video footage are periodically taken of people participating in Park District programs and activities.
+All persons registering for Park District programs/activities, participants in Park District events, or using Park District property thereby agree that any photograph or video taken by the Park District may be used in Park District publications, advertising, marketing materials, brochures, event flyers, social media (including Facebook, YouTube, and other social media sites operated by the Park District), and the Park District’s website without additional prior notice or permission and without any compensation to you.
+All photos and videos are property of the Park District.

 Please see your ePACT account for more information.